 He started out by apologizing for the weather.
 Russell and I looked at each other and laughed.
 It was the perfect day – sunny, not too hot or cold, with a light breeze.
 Chris wasn’t joking though.
 For fossil hunting, you actually want bad weather because you are more likely to find fossils.
 I tried not to let this discourage me, I was determined to find at least one fossil.

 Fossil Hunting Tips

-We walked towards the beach where we would be looking for fossils.
+We walked towards the beach where we would be looking for the prehistoric fossils.
 I couldn’t wait to start my search, but first, we had to get a lesson in what to look for.
 We listened as our tour guides explain the different Jurassic Coast fossils we might find and gave us a few fossil hunting tips.

 I was impressed by the number of different fossils they mentioned and how frequently they were found.
 While one tour guide talked, the other went to the beach to see what they could find.
 It was helpful to see the examples up close, but I was eager to get started on the hunt.